-- Vestcor Inc. for pension benefits administration and investment management services; - LifeWorks (formerly known as Morneau Shepell) for actuarial services; - KPMG as the external auditor for the NBTPP financial statements for the year ended December 31, 2020; and - Pink Larkin for the delivery of an education session on ethics.
+- Vestcor Inc. for pension benefits administration and investment management services; - LifeWorks (formerly known as Morneau Shepell) for actuarial services; - KPMG as the external auditor for the NBTPP financial statements for the year ended December 31, 2021; - BoardWorks Consulting for the Board Triennial Effectiveness Assessment; and - KPMG as a consultant for the review of the NBTPP Risk Management Framework.